miracle2k/xappy/docs/introduction.rst

    reduced, resulting in a lower database size, faster indexing, and potentially faster searching.

- - ``noprefix``: this is a boolean flag; if supplied and true, the contents of the field will be indexed only for a general, non-field-specific search.
+ - ``allow_field_specific``: this is a boolean flag - if False, prevents terms with the field prefix being generated.
+This means that searches specific to this field will not work, and thus should only be used when only non-field specific searches are desired.
+Defaults to True.

-   This should only be used in special cases to reduce the index size with very large datasets, and will probably be removed in future when new Xapian features are developed which remove the overhead of performing field specific searches.
+ - ``search_by_default``: this is a boolean flag - if False, the field will not be searched by non-field specific searches.
+If True, or omitted, the field will be included in searches for non field-specific searches.

 All text passed to the interface is assumed to be UTF-8 encoded Unicode.